How to Prevent Carpal Tunnel SyndromeJuly 1st, 2015 - Posted to Orthopedics

 - exercise: stretching and strengthening exercises

-Surgery for carpal tunnel syndrome is one of the most common performed in the US and is generally recommended if symptoms last for 6 months.
+Surgery for carpal tunnel syndrome is one of the most commonly performed in the US and is generally recommended if symptoms last for 6 months.
 During surgery, the physician severs the band of tissue around the wrist to reduce pressure on the median nerve.
 The procedure is done under local anesthesia and does not require an overnight stay at the hospital.

 The traditional procedure used to correct CTS is called open release surgery, which consists of making an incision up to 2 inches in the wrist and cutting the carpal ligament to enlarge the carpal tunnel.
 However, endoscopic surgery allows faster functional recovery and less postoperative discomfort.

 As a leading surgical hospital, Marina Del Rey Hospital is committed to enhancing the lives of all patients by providing quality care.
 A team of nationally-recognized physicians and support staff is always ready to treat even the most challenging medical conditions and help patients regain their health.
-To learn more about preventing carpal tunnel syndrome and available treatment options, schedule an appointment with one of our orthopedic surgeons by calling (888) 600-5600 or request an appointment online.

 Non-Surgical Treatments for Shoulder Pain